decentraland/documentation-creators/docs/development-guide/2018-02-26-scene-metadata.md

 ## Fetch metadata from scene code

+TODO: check if this is still like this

-You may need a scene's code to access the fields from the metadata, like the parcels that the scene is deployed to, or the spawn point positions.
+You may need a scene's code to access the fields from the scene metadata, like the parcels that the scene is deployed to, or the spawn point positions.
 This is especially useful for scenes that are meant to be replicated, or for code that is meant to be reused in other scenes.
-It's also very useful for smart items, where the smart item's code might for example need to know where the scene limits are.
+It's also very useful for libraries, where the library might for example need to know where the scene limits are.

 To access this data, first import the `ParcelIdentity` library to your scene: